mapbox/mason/README.md

 #### build

-This command works like the `install` command, except that it *doesn't* check for existing library installations, and that it *doesn't* check for pre-built binaries.
-I.e. it first removes the current installation and *always* builds the library from source.
+This command works like the `install` command, except that it *doesn't* check for existing library installations, and that it *doesn't* check for pre-built binaries, i.e. it first removes the current installation and *always* builds the library from source.
 This is useful when you are working on a build script and want to fresh builds.

 #### publish